Ma5onic/facebookbrute/README.md

 git clone https://github.com/ethicalhackingplayground/facebookbrute.git

-Some Minor Changes
+Some Changes That Might Be Needed
 ------------------------------
 You might need to add nameserver 8.8.8.8 to /etc/resolv.conf

 How To Install facebookbrute
 ------------------------------
 To install facebookbrute all you need to do is run this command

-chmod +x setup.py && ./setup.py && chmod +x facebookbrute.py
+-- chmod +x setup.py && ./setup.py && chmod +x facebookbrute.py

-Now you need to setup the config file, so you need to specify the username and a wordlist, after that you can type.
+Now you need to setup the config file you need to specify the username and a wordlist, after that you can type.

-./facebookbrute.py
+-- ./facebookbrute.py

-And it will crack the password
+And it will attempt to crack the password

 Enjoy!!